-Illinois statutes indicate that its portion of the bed of Lake Michigan is under the jurisdiction of the Department of Natural Resources.57 Under state law, structures may be permitted within the waters of the state, and the Department of Natural Resources may also enter into an agreement with the permit holder to authorize oil and gas development.58 Further, Illinois's process for leasing state-owned lands for mineral development would not appear to exclude lake bottoms from its application, although where the state owns 100% of the mineral interest, no leasing may occur on:
+Resources may also enter into an agreement with the permit holder to authorize oil and gas development.63 Further, Illinois's process for leasing state-owned lands for mineral development would not appear to exclude lake bottoms from its application, although where the state owns 100% of the mineral interest, no leasing may occur on:

-(1) lands where threatened or endangered species occur, as determined pursuant to the federal Endangered Species Act or the Illinois Endangered Species Protection Act, (2) Illinois Natural Area Inventory sites, (3) nature preserves dedicated under the Illinois Natural Areas Preservation Act, (4) lands containing a wild and scenic river as designated under the Wild and Scenic River Area Act, (5) lands registered under the Register of Land and Water Reserves under Part 4010 of Title 17 of the Illinois Administrative Code, and (6) lands on which federal or State laws or regulations prohibit the surface extraction or production facility activity.59
+(1) lands where threatened or endangered species occur, as determined pursuant to the federal Endangered Species Act or the Illinois Endangered Species Protection Act, (2) Illinois Natural Area Inventory sites, (3) nature preserves dedicated under the Illinois Natural Areas Preservation Act, (4) lands containing a wild and scenic river as designated under the Wild and Scenic River Area Act, (5) lands registered under the Register of Land and Water Reserves under Part 4010 of Title 17 of the Illinois Administrative Code, and (6) lands on which federal or State laws or regulations prohibit the surface extraction or production facility activity.64

-Indiana law does not expressly address drilling in the Great Lakes, although it would appear that the Indiana Department of Natural Resources has the authority to permit and lease the beds of lakes for oil and gas development.60
+Indiana law does not expressly address drilling in the Great Lakes, although it would appear that the Indiana Department of Natural Resources has the authority to permit and lease the beds of lakes for oil and gas development.65

 Michigan law vests the Department of Natural Resources with responsibility for leasing all state owned mineral resources.
 Recent changes to state law prohibit future leasing of Great Lakes oil and gas.
-Further, no drilling can take place, except by those who obtained leases and commenced drilling prior to April 5, 2002.61 Prior to that date, state law authorized removal of oil and gas under the Great Lakes if
+Further, no drilling can take place, except by those who obtained leases and commenced drilling prior to April 5, 2002.66 Prior to that date, state law authorized removal of oil and gas under the Great Lakes if drilling operations originated from locations above and inland of the ordinary high water mark and were performed pursuant to a lease.67